Mu2e-LNF/Mu2eCaloDMAP/README.md

 Run it using source runall.sh.
 It creates (besides intermediate steps) a final.dat file

 ## New version
 Run it just by executing the Python code.
-It creates a dmap.csv file, containing cryID, rouID(2 x cryID + 0/1), local (1-20) and global (20 x board + local) channel numbers, besides all the info coming from the Excel file)
+It creates a dmap.csv file, containing cryID, rouID(2 x cryID + 0/1), local (1-20) and global (20 x board + local) channel numbers, besides all the info coming from the original Excel file.

 ## Requirements
 Files needed: "Pasciuto"-like .xlsx file, crystalpos.h for the original version and crystalpos.py for the new version.